What type of rental properties do you manage?

 Our usual property management fee is 10 percent of the monthly rent.
-We do not charge a Propoerty Set Up Fee or a Finders Fee.
+We do not charge a Property Set Up Fee or a Finders Fee.

 Are your property management fees negotiable?

 No. We don’t try to compete against lower priced property management companies or Realtors who practice property management as a side business.
-Frankly, we know you can find a cheaper property management company in Pueblo County.
+Frankly, you may find a cheaper property management company in Pueblo County.
 We just don’t think price should be the determining factor in deciding which property manager you hire to manage your home.